KEELY O'BRIEN

 -Lighting: a house hang with 5-6 specials available (or lighting trees/portable lighting)

--Sound: standard house sound set up, one wireless mic with stand
+-Sound: standard house sound set up, two wireless mics, one mic stand

 -Projection: free standing projection screen (10’ W x 7.5’ H or similar), standard projector